Supplemental Color Topics for Programmers

 Additional Text-based RGB colors

-The following color formats express 8-bpc encoded RGB colors as text strings:
+The following color formats express 8-bit-per-color-component encoded RGB colors as text strings:

 Additional Color Models